jonjau/msa/README.md

 #### Running on the command line

 The script `news-categorizer.py` is a direct
-`jupyter nbconvert --to script'` conversion from `news-categorizer.ipynb`.
+`jupyter nbconvert --to script` conversion from `news-categorizer.ipynb`.

 ```_